Free shipping on all orders over $40

-ROGER KIMBALL is Editor and Publisher of The New Criterion and President and Publisher of Encounter Books.
-He is an art critic for National Review and writes a regular column for PJ Media.
+ROGER KIMBALL is President and Publisher of Encounter Books and Editor and Publisher of The New Criterion.
+He writes regular columns for American Greatness, The Epoch Times, and The Spectator, US edition.
 Mr. Kimball lectures widely and has appeared on national radio and television programs as well as the BBC.

-Mr. Kimball is a frequent contributor to many publications here and in England, including The New Criterion, The Times Literary Supplement, Modern Painters, Literary Review, the Wall Street Journal, The Public Interest, Commentary, The Spectator, The New York Times Book Review, The Sunday Telegraph, The American Spectator, The Weekly Standard, National Review, and The National Interest.
+Mr. Kimball has contributed to many publications here and abroad, including The New Criterion, The Times Literary Supplement, Modern Painters, Literary Review, The Wall Street Journal, The Public Interest, Commentary, The Spectator, The New York Times Book Review, The Sunday Telegraph, The American Spectator, The Weekly Standard, National Review, Quadrant, The National Interest, and Weltwoche.

 Mr. Kimball is also a contributor to and co-editor, with Hilton Kramer, of Against the Grain: The New Criterion on Art and Intellect at the End of the Twentieth Century, The Future of the European Past: Essays from The New Criterion, The Betrayal of Liberalism: How the Disciples of Freedom and Equality Helped Foster the Illiberal Politics of Coercion and Control, The Survival of Culture: Permanent Values in a Virtual Age, Lengthened Shadows: America and Its Institutions in the Twenty-First Century, and Counterpoints: 25 Years of The New Criterion on Culture and the Arts all of which are published by Ivan R. Dee.
-In addition, Mr. Kimball edited and provided introductions to an edition of Walter Bagehot’s Physics and Politics: Or, Thoughts on the Application of the Principles of “Natural Selection” and “Inheritance” to Political Society (Ivan R. Dee) and Against the Idols of the Age (Transaction), an anthology of writings by the Australian philosopher David Stove.
+He also edited and contributed to Who Rules?
+Sovereignty, Nationalism, and the Fate of Freedom in the Twenty-first Century (Encounter Books), Vox Populi: The Perils and Promises of Populism (Encounter Books).
+In addition, Mr. Kimball edited and provided introductions to an edition of Walter Bagehot’s Physics and Politics: Or, Thoughts on the Application of the Principles of “Natural Selection” and “Inheritance” to Political Society (Ivan R. Dee), Against the Idols of the Age (Transaction), an anthology of writings by the Australian philosopher David Stove, and Athwart History: Half a Century of Polemics, Animadversions, and Illuminations: A William F. Buckley Jr. Omnibus.

 Mr. Kimball has served on the Board of Advisors of the Gilder-Lehrman Institute of American History, the Board of Visitors and Governors of St. John’s College, Annapolis and Santa Fe, and Transaction Publishers.
-He currently serves on the board of the Manhattan Institute for Policy Research.
+He currently serves on the board of the Manhattan Institute for Policy Research and is Chairman of the William F. Buckley Jr. Program at Yale.
+He is the recipient of a Bradley Prize from the Lynde and Harry Bradley Foundation and the Thomas L. Phillips Career Achievement Award from the Fund for American Studies, both in 2019

 The rise of populist movements across the political spectrum poses a vital question: what role should populism play in modern democracy?
 In ten trenchant essays, the writers of The New Criterion examine the perils and promises of populism in Vox Populi, a new collection that marks the thirty-fifth anniversary of this critical journal.